confluentinc/librdkafka/INTRODUCTION.md

 `max.in.flight` > 1 (capped at 5).

 **Note**: "msgseq" in log messages refer to the librdkafka msgseq, while "seq"
-          refers to the protocol message sequence, "baseseq" is the msgseq of the first message in a batch.
+          refers to the protocol message sequence, "baseseq" is the seq of the first message in a batch.